sguilhermea/dsnotebooks/README.md

 # C# Projects
-Some exmaples and concepts in C#.
+Some examples and concepts in C#.